$p$-adic Dynamics of Hecke Operators on Modular Curves

 Note that $F\overset{\sim}{\Arr} F^\prime$ over the ring $A_n[\![ u_1, \dots, u_{n-1}]\!]$ via the map $h$, but this isomorphism is not a $\star$-isomorphism.
 By the universal property of $F$, there exists a unique automorphism $\beta(b)$ of $A_n[\![ u_1, \dots, u_{n-1}]\!]$ over $A_n$ such that

 (The notation $\beta(b)F$ means specializing $F$ by applying the $\beta(b)$ to its coefficients.)
-The automorphism $\beta(b)$ depends only on $b$ and not and the choice of $h$, since for varying $h$ the formal group laws $F'$ are all $\star$-isomorphic.
+The automorphism $\beta(b)$ depends only on $b$ and not on the choice of $h$, since for varying $h$ the formal group laws $F'$ are all $\star$-isomorphic.

 Here we have described the global action, but the action on points on the universal deformation space $A_n[\![ u_1, \dots, u_{n-1}]\!]$, namely on specializations of $F$ through homomorphisms $A_n[\![ u_1, \dots, u_{n-1}]\!]\arr R$, is virtually the same.